 - 1.10.4.
 While preparing the action plan for a financial year, the exchanges may consider one or more of the following activities for utilization of the fund for benefit of farmers/FPOs - i.
 Funding of Warehousing and/or Assaying charges Waiver/subsidy in warehousing and/or assaying charges for agricultural commodities deposited for delivery on exchange platform by the farmers/FPOs. - ii.
 Cost of bags and transportation for the Farmers / FPOs for delivery on exchange platform- The cost of bags can be reimbursed or bags can be provided to Farmers / FPOs for deposits on exchange platform.
 To incentivize delivery-based participation by Farmers / FPOs, certain percentage of transportation expenses can also be considered for reimbursement to farmers/FPOs. - iii.
 Cost of Mark to market (MTM) funding The cost of or a part of the cost of MTM funding by Exchange/Clearing Corporation (CC) on the sell positions of the Farmers / FPOs who make early pay-in of the commodities in approved warehouses. - iv.
 Broker fee Broker fee for farmers/FPOs can be subsidized. - v.
 Delivery fee/charge- As delivery fee is one of the largest constituents of the overall transaction costs in the delivery based agri- commodity derivatives markets, Exchanges may reduce/subsidize this cost head. - vi.
 Repository related fee Exchanges may subsidize repository related charges for farmers/FPOs account opening, maintenance and transfer charges or any other similar charges. - vii.
-Any other activity as may be permitted by SEBI. - 1.10.5.
-The exchanges shall allow utilization of the fund for the activities mentioned above with certain conditions such as overall amount per activity, maximum amount per farmer/FPO, maximum period etc., as may be applicable from time to time, so as to ensure fair and equitable distribution of benefit to farmers/FPOs.
+17Reimbursement of Mandi tax: Reimbursement of Mandi tax including any other mandi cess or whatever name it may be called, levied against the goods deposited in warehouses accredited with Clearing Corporations for the purpose of delivering on Exchange platform for which exchange specific Electronic Negotiable Warehouse Receipt (eNWR) is generated. - viii.
+18Reimbursement of assaying, cleaning, drying, sorting, storage and transportation charges: Farmers/FPOs can be reimbursed the charges incurred towards assaying, cleaning, drying, sorting, storage and transportation in respect of goods deposited in warehouses accredited with Clearing Corporations with an intention to deliver them on Exchange Platform for which exchange specific eNWR is generated.